thepassle/babel-plugin-demo/blog/blog.md

 I generally don't practice TDD, but while writing a babel plugin, I found myself clinging on to my unit tests for dear life, and a great tool to stay confident that my code kept working as intended.

 I also wrote a lot of integration tests.
 I kept a 'before' and 'after' folder with files for the various transformations I did on the code.
 In my test, I would simply run the babel plugin on the 'before' files, and compare the result of that with the 'after' (the 'expected' result) files.
-Not only does it give you the confidence things dont break after you make changes, it's also great documentation!
+Not only does it give you the confidence things don't break after you make changes, it's also great documentation!

 Make sure to check out the demo repo to see the [testing setup](https://github.com/thepassle/babel-plugin-demo/tree/master/test)